-A pastoral haven commanding both country and coastal views, surrounded by magnificent old Morton Bay Fig Trees.
-Stony Hill Cottage is a charming three bedroom cottage found down the end of a private road with separate studio.
-Set on a hill amidst prime dairy country it is a mere 5 minutes drive to famous Mollymook and Narrawallee beaches and is an ideal place to relax and unwind in either summer or winter.
-A short walk to the historic town of Milton, you can choose between coastal, country or cultural pursuits whilst enjoying the feeling of being tucked away from the hustle bustle of city life.
-Milton has some gorgeous shops and boutiques, with some quirky & interesting ones as well.
-There are also some lovely restaurants to satisfy the needs of good foodies.
+A pastoral haven commanding both country and coastal views, surrounded by magnificent old Morton Bay Fig Trees, Stony Hill Cottage is a charming country home found down the end of a private road.
+It has a separate studio, and is set on the hilltop amidst prime dairy country.
+It was originally a farmworkers cottage on the dairy and has been expanded over the years.
+Opening at the end of March 2018, the newly renovated home has an extra upper level with huge master bedroom and ensuite plus study.
+There is an expansive deck upstairs commanding magnificent 270 degree view and it is a mere 5 minutes drive to famous Mollymook and Narrawallee beaches.
+It is an ideal place to relax and unwind in either summer or winter.
+A short walk to the historic town of Milton, you can choose between coastal, country or cultural pursuits whilst enjoying the feeling of being tucked away from the hustle bustle.
+Milton has some gorgeous shops and boutiques, with some quirky & interesting ones as well and it's own theatre, the Milton Theatre, which as some class acts.
+You can look at the facebook page to see what's coming up during your stay.
+There are also some lovely restaurants to more than satisfy the desires of dedicated foodies.

-The cottage consists of three bedrooms, one newly renovated bathroom, kitchen, combined dining/living area and laundry facilities (washer & dryer).
-TV, DVD/CD player with soundbar, 32 " Panasonic LCD HDMI TV, BBQ and log fired combustion heater complete the picture.
-The house sleeps up to 6 with two queen rooms and two king single beds.
-Now included in the rent is the artists studio which is a large and airy separate building, with lovely natural light and afternoon breeze.
-It also has a newly renovated bathroom.
-It's ideal for an artists week/weekend with plenty of visual inspiration from the beautiful Moreton Bay fig trees and surrounding countryside.
-A table tennis table has been added to the studio.
+The renovated cottage consists of four bedrooms, 2 inside bathrooms downstairs with traditional bath, brand new kitchen with SMEG oven, combined dining/living area and laundry facilities washer & dryer, 55 " LG OLED55C7T LCD HDMI smart TV downstairs, soundbar, wifi, HiSense Smart TV and sound bar upstairs, BBQ and log fired combustion heater complete the picture.
+The house sleeps up to 8 with one king master bedroom, two queen rooms and a room with two king single beds.
+Included in the tariff is the artists studio which is a large and airy separate building, with lovely natural light and afternoon breeze.
+It has an additional bathroom with shower and a table tennis table has been added to the studio for guests enjoyment.
+Additionally, a DVD/TV is set up for those who might like to watch a DVD.
+It's ideal for an artists week/weekend with plenty of visual inspiration to be found from the beautiful Moreton Bay fig trees and surrounding countryside.

 The South Coast Wine Show takes place in January of each year at the Milton Showground and is a showcase for wines from the South Coast .
 September also offers Artfest for those with an artistic bent.

-For those with a coffee bent, a Nespresso machine is provided and a few pods provided to get you going.
-You may bring your own pods or order direct from the Nespresso website (or you may order them from us at cost).
+For those with a coffee bent, a Nespresso machine is provided and a few pods provided to get you going but its hard to get a bad coffee in Milton with so many great cafes.
+You may bring your own pods or order direct from the Nespresso website.

 Of the walks listed on the website we recommend:

-3. Mt Rusden (about 3 hours return) easy - fabulous views at final lookout.
-Varying terrain along the route, plenty of birdlife
+3. Mt Rusden about 3 hours return easy - fabulous views at final lookout.
+Varying terrain along firetrail route, plenty of birdlife

-4. Florance Head (about 2 hours max) relatively short and easy - First part same as Mt Rusden walk and not as varied in terrain – take a cut left off trail to unmarked escarpment lookout about half way along – then follow to end to lookout facing south.
+4. Florence Head about 2 hours max relatively short and easy - First part same as Mt Rusden walk and not as varied in terrain – take a cut left off trail to unmarked escarpment lookout about half way along – then follow to end to lookout facing south.